twirl/The-API-Book/src/en/drafts/The Mythology of REST.md

 No other technology in the IT history generated as many fierce debates as REST did.
 The most remarkable thing is that disputants usually demonstrate totally no understanding of the subject under discussion.

 Let's start with the very beginning.
-In 2000 Roy Fielding, one of the HTTP and URI specs authors, defended his doctoral dissertation on ‘Architectural Styles and the Design of Network-based Software Architectures’.
-Fifth chapter of this dissertation is ‘Representational State Transfer (REST)’.
+In 2000 Roy Fielding, one of the HTTP and URI specs authors, defended his doctoral dissertation on ‘Architectural Styles and the Design of Network-based Software Architectures.’
+Fifth chapter of this dissertation is ‘Representational State Transfer (REST).’
 It might be found [there](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm).

 As anyone may ascertain upon reading this chapter, it holds quite an abstract overview of distributed network architecture, which is bound to neither HTTP nor URI.
 Furthermore, it is not at all about designing APIs.
 In this chapter Fielding methodically enumerates the restrictions which distributed systems software engineer has to deal with.
 Here they are: